fred1895/fred1895/README.md

  😄 - I'm communicative and not afraid to discover new things.
  </br></br>

- ⚡ Fun fact: Before start to develop, I was and English Teacher 😄.
+ ⚡ Fun fact: Before start to develop, I was an English Teacher 😄.

  </body>